 Both Sony projectors had some uniformity issues, where green and yellow mottling could be seen in the fog at the opening of BLADE RUNNER 2049 and in the skies of THE MEG.
-Most people would probably not notice this (they would probably think it is part of the video transfer), but when we switched to the JVCs it was obvious that the JVCs did not share this artifact.
-FWIW, Kris Deering finds this artifact more distracting than I do. 😊
+Many people would probably not notice this (they would probably think it is part of the video transfer), but when we switched to the JVCs it was obvious that the JVCs did not share this artifact.

 THE MEG, Chapter 8, approx. 58:02 into the film -

 BLADE RUNNER 2049, Chapter 1, approx. 4 minutes in.

 Torture test for uniformity and banding

 Another thought regarding the RS2000 vs RS3000 – the RS3000 also had better apparent picture contrast than the RS2000, even though they measured almost the same in terms of native.
 Kris thought this was likely due to the better MTF of the RS3000 lens.
 The image appeared to have more depth overall, and in some scenes we examined from the outstanding new transfer of ALIEN on Sunday afternoon, this manifested itself with an uncanny ability to convey all the fine textures and object shadings in the many dark scenes of this film.